Using a Growth Mindset to Lead Change Management

 People don’t inherently resist change when they know what to expect on the other side.
 You can build momentum by getting everyone’s consensus before the actual switch-over.
 When it’s all said and done, all contributors feel proud of the final transformed state – and want to do it again.

 The ability to monitor progress as it’s happening is invaluable.
-Dashboards that show live data as it’s happening is so important.
+Dashboards that show live data as it’s happening are so important.
 But up-to-date reports are just half the battle.

 Try to remember that your metrics are only part of the picture; the more insight you can get into how projects are progressing will only help you amplify your ability to make agile, informed decisions.
 Understanding the multi-faceted status of a plan item will help you impact the outcome of your initiatives instead of getting stuck making a list of things to “do better next time” during your retrospective.